-What are we trying to find out?
+What were we trying to find out?

 There was a lot of activity in preparation for the 2014 Commonwealth Games.
-In Glasgow, some existing facilities were upgraded and new sports venues have been built.
+In Glasgow, some existing facilities were upgraded and new sports venues were built.
 Many schools and organisations, at both local and national levels, also developed ideas about using the Games as a way of drawing attention to the importance of physical activity.

-We want to find out what these improved facilities, associated sports programmes and the high profile of the Games themselves meant for young people in Glasgow.
+We wanted to find out what these improved facilities, associated sports programmes and the high profile of the Games themselves meant for young people in Glasgow.
 Did we see an increase in the proportion of young people taking part in sports?

-How are we investigating?
+How did we investigate?

-Who is supporting the research?
+Who supported the research?

-What will we do with our findings?
+What did we do with our findings?

 Every year, findings from the research study were reported to the schools and the local education authority, to help them understand what sort of activities young people in Glasgow were involved with.
 We could see how those activities were changing as the students progressed through their secondary school careers.
 Other organisations, such as the Scottish Government, Glasgow City Council, and sportscotland, were also able to use the results to see how important it is to support activities for young people.